- Política y regulación de cuidado médico

 The first reporting requirement for ALEs is to provide a copy of Form 1095-C to every full-time employee, regardless of whether they enrolled in the company-sponsored health plan.
 Employers must also keep a copy of every 1095-C form to send to the IRS to fulfill ACA reporting requirements.
 Correctly filling out lines 14 through 16 on this form can be particularly challenging for many people.

-Employers must also complete Form 1094-C, which acts as a summary for the aggregated 1095-C forms and provides helpful information to the IRS, including contact information and the employer's Employer Identification Number (EIN), the name of a contact person, and the total number of employees.
+Employers must also meet Form 1094-C filing requirements.
+Form 1094-C acts as an Affordable Care Act summary for the aggregated 1095-C forms.
+It includes helpful information to the IRS, including your Employer Identification Number (EIN), contact information, and the total number of employees.

 Preparing for ACA Year-End Reporting

-- Employer Identification Number and business contact information
+- Employer Identification Number (EIN) and business contact information

 - Total number of employees each month